snailonbail/obsidian-vault/Roll Tempus/Altor.md

 * Shield Guard      07   - Constitution     - Boost strenght and constitution until next turn

 ~ level 2 ~
-* Ground Pound   17   - Strenght          - Attack all enemies, chance to stun everyone
+* Divine smite       04   - Wisdom           - Deal extra damage to all foes the user attacked this turn
 * Lay on Hands     13   - Constitution     - Heal self health
 * Warhammer       18   - Strenght           - High damage to 1 foe, lowers strenght of enemy

-~ level 3 ~
-* Divine smite

 >*Altor was born under the bright moonlight on a sandy beach.